Facebook oversight board overrules company on most cases in first test | Politics

 Deciding its first-ever cases, Facebook Inc's oversight board ruled on Thursday that the social media company was wrong to remove four of five pieces of content the board reviewed, including posts Facebook took down for violating rules on hate speech and harmful COVID-19 misinformation.
 The first rulings will be scrutinized to see how independent the board appears from the world's largest social media platform, particularly ahead of its high-profile decision on whether Facebook was right to suspend former U.S. President Donald Trump.

 Facebook blocked Trump's access to his Facebook and Instagram accounts over concerns of further violent unrest following the Jan.
 6 storming of the U.S. Capitol by the former president's supporters.
-The board said on Thursday it would soon be opening the Trump case up for public comment.
-The group, which was created by Facebook in response to criticism of the way it treats problematic content, also called for Facebook to be clearer about its rules on what is allowed on its platforms.
+The board said the Trump case would be opened for public comment on Friday and that he had not yet provided a statement to the board.
+Facebook said it would abide by the board's decisions.
+The group, which was created by Facebook in response to criticism of the way it treats problematic content, also called for the company to be clearer about its rules on what is allowed on its platforms.

 DECISION UPHELD: * A post that purported to show historical photos of churches in Baku, Azerbaijan, with a caption that Facebook said indicated "disdain" for Azerbaijani people and support for Armenia.
 Facebook now has seven days to restore the pieces of content that the board ruled should not have been taken down.
 The board said it would shortly announce one more case from its first batch.